 Phone: +33 4 93 85 00 04

-If there is one another dish from the French Riviera that has been known all over the world: It’s Bouillabaisse.
+If there is one dish from the French Riviera that has been known all over the world: It’s Bouillabaisse.
 Bouillabaisse was actually first made by fishmongers who were simply trying to use up the fish that they couldn’t sell as a fish stew.
-The dish can be seen all over the seaside location however, the origin is considered to be Marseille.
-There is not a strict rule for which fish to use in Bouillabaisse but the recipes most call for local Mediterranean fish such as racasse, conger, and grondin.
-The rich seafood broth served separately then fish, boiled potatoes and with a side of rouille – which is a garlic mayonnaise seasoned with saffron.
-You have to be in good hands if you want to enjoy Bouillabaisse – Provençal fish stew, taste it at Chez Fonfon – a famous local restaurant in Marseille.
+The dish can be seen all over the seaside however, it originates from Marseille.
+There is not a strict rule for which fish can be used in Bouillabaisse but most recipes call for local Mediterranean fish such as racasse, conger, and grondin.
+The rich seafood broth is served separately and the fish and boiled potatoes are served with a side of rouille – which is a garlic mayonnaise seasoned with saffron.
+You have to be in good hands if you want to enjoy a good Bouillabaise, taste it at Chez Fonfon – a famous local restaurant in Marseille.

 Address: Rue du Vallon des Auffes,140 -13007 Marseille